Graphical models for infinite measures with applications to extremes: Undirected graphical models

 \subsection{Decomposable graphs}

 Decomposable (or chordal) graphs are an important sub-class of general graphical structures.
 A triple of disjoint subsets $(A,B,S)$ is a \emph{decomposition} of $\mathcal G$ if $A\cup B\cup S = V$ and a fully connected $S$ separates $A$ from~$B$.
-A graph is then called decomposable if it can be reduced to a set of cliques $\mathcal C$ via decompositions.
-Importantly, a graph is decomposable if and only if it has the following \emph{running intersection property} \citep[e.g.,][]{Lauritzen}: there exists an ordering of its cliques $C_1,\ldots, C_n$ such that for all $j<n$: \begin{itemize} \item $S_j:= C_{j+1}\cap D_j \subset C_i$ for some $i\leq j$, where $D_j = \bigcup_{i\leq j} C_i$; \item the multiset $\cS= \{S_1,\ldots, S_{n-1}\}$ is independent of the ordering,\\ and it is comprised of all minimal fully connected separators of~$\mathcal G$. \end{itemize} We note that $\mathcal S$ is a multiset since it may contain the same set several times, and it contains the empty set if $\cG$ is disconnected.
+A graph is then called \emph{decomposable} if it can be reduced to a set of cliques $\mathcal C$ (i.e., maximal fully connected sub-graphs) via decompositions.
+Importantly, a graph is decomposable if and only if it has the following \emph{running intersection property} (e.g. \citet{Lauritzen}~Prop.~2.17 or \citet{maathuis2018handbook}~Section~1.6): there exists an ordering of its cliques $C_1,\ldots, C_n$ such that for all $j<n$: \begin{itemize} \item $S_j:= C_{j+1}\cap D_j \subset C_i$ for some $i\leq j$, where $D_j = \bigcup_{i\leq j} C_i$; \item the multiset $\cS= \{S_1,\ldots, S_{n-1}\}$ is independent of the ordering,\\ and it is comprised of all minimal fully connected separators of~$\mathcal G$. \end{itemize} We note that $\mathcal S$ is a multiset since it may contain the same set several times, and it contains the empty set if $\cG$ is disconnected.
+Figures~\ref{fig:chordal} and \ref{fig:forest} illustrate two examples of such graphs with their cliques and separators.

 For classical probabilistic graphical models, the Hammersley--Clifford theorem \citep[][Theorem 3.9]{Lauritzen} states that the global Markov property on a decomposable graph is equivalent to the factorization of the density of the model into marginal densities on the cliques.
 Considering instead the measure $\Lambda$ with density $\lambda$, we obtain a similar result.
-If all mass of $\Lambda$ is concentrated on $\{y : y_{i}\neq 0 \, \forall i \in V\}$, then the global Markov property in Definition~\ref{def:global} is equivalent to
+If all mass of $\Lambda$ is concentrated on $\cE_V=\{y : y_{i}\neq 0 \, \forall i \in V\}$, then the global Markov property in Definition~\ref{def:global} is equivalent to

 for $\mu$-almost all $y\in \cE$ with $y_{i}\neq 0$ for all $i\in V$.
 This statement is a special case of the much more general Theorem~\ref{thm:decomposable} below; see also \citet[][Theorem 1]{eng2018} who showed such as factorization for homogeneous measures $\Lambda$ in the context of extreme value theory.